typelevel/cats/docs/src/main/mdoc/typeclasses/bifoldable.md

 left === expected
 right.value === expected
 ```
-**NOTE:** This instance would not be lawful if we would use a different ordering in `bifoldRight`.
+**NOTE:** This instance would not be lawful if `bifoldRight` in particular would use a different ordering.

-  Going from right to left as opposed to left to right:
+Going from right to left as opposed to left to right means:
 ```scala mdoc
  def bifoldRight[A, B, C](fa: (A, Int, B), c: Eval[C])(f: (A, Eval[C]) => Eval[C], g: (B, Eval[C]) => Eval[C]): Eval[C] =
    f(fa._1, g(fa._3, c))
 ```
-would also reverse the output and make the instance unlawful:
+and it would also reverse the output making the instance unlawful:
 ```scala mdoc
 val reversedRight =
  bifoldRight(description, Eval.later(Monoid[String].empty))(